pakalewis/ShiftingTiles/README.md

 This app is a visual puzzle game.
-The user selects a picture, it is sliced into smaller squares and scrambled up.
+The user selects a picture which is then sliced into smaller squares and scrambled up.
 The goal is to form the original picture by continuously swapping tiles.

 **** These screenshots are from the first (very rough) version of the game **** __________________________________________________________________________________________
 ![](https://github.com/pakalewis/ShiftingTiles/blob/master/screenshot1.png)